Shaiman Anwar

-Shaiman Anwar Butt (انور این شیما; born 15 March 1979) is Pakistani-born cricketer who played for the United Arab Emirates national cricket team.
+Shaiman Anwar Butt (انور این شیما; born 15 March 1979) is a former cricketer who played for the United Arab Emirates national cricket team.
 A powerful right-handed top-order batsman, he made his debut for the United Arab Emirates national side in December 2010, having previously represented Sialkot and Servis Industries in Pakistani domestic tournaments.
 In March 2021, Shaiman was found guilty of corruption and banned from all cricket for eight years.

 Personal life

 As of February 2015, Shaiman lived in Dubai with his wife and children, working as an administrative executive at a petroleum storage terminal in Al Quoz.
 His younger brother, Arsalan Anwar, also played at first-class level for Sialkot, but retired early to concentrate on his career.

 Domestic and T20 franchise career

 Born in Sialkot, Shaiman made his debut for Sialkot in March 2002, during the 2001–02 season of the One-Day National Tournament.
 He made his first-class debut during the following season of the Quaid-i-Azam Trophy, and in his third match, against the Lahore Whites, scored a maiden century.
 Opening the batting with Usman Mushtaq, Shaiman scored 106 runs from 118 balls, putting on a 177-run opening stand.
 Later in the season, against Faisalabad in the limited-overs competition, he scored 96 from 91 balls, and was named man of the match.
 Despite his good form during the 2002–03 season, in the next season Shaiman played only at lower grades.
 However, he did play a single Twenty20 match for the Sialkot Stallions in the ABN-AMRO Twenty-20 Cup during the inaugural 2004–05 season, as well as one Patron's Trophy match for Servis Industries during the 2005–06 season.

 Having previously played club cricket, Shaiman moved permanently to the UAE in 2007, after gaining employment with a shipping firm.
 His first matches for Emirati representative sides came during the 2009–10 season, when he played for United Arab Emirates A against Pakistan A and the England Lions.
 After meeting the qualification requirements, Shaiman made his senior debut for the UAE national team in the final of the 2009–10 ICC Intercontinental Shield, which the team lost to Namibia.
-Shaiman has since been a regular for the UAE, and across the 2011–13 WCL Championship, scored 625 runs from 14 matches, the most of any player.
+Shaiman was a regular for the UAE afterwards, and across the 2011–13 WCL Championship, scored 625 runs from 14 matches, the most for any player.

 On 3 June 2018, he was selected to play for the Edmonton Royals in the players' draft for the inaugural edition of the Global T20 Canada tournament.
 In June 2019, he was selected to play for the Winnipeg Hawks franchise team in the 2019 Global T20 Canada tournament.